shabaj-ahmed/shabaj-ahmed/README.md

 **MEng in Mechanical Engineering** - Cardiff University <br />

 🏆 **Key Projects and Achievements** <br />
+**BrisHacks Hackathon 2024 Winner**: To tackle childhood obesity, we created a video game that requires players to engage in physical activities to control the character on screen. <br />
 **Robotic + Care Hackathon 2023 Winner**: Developed a social care robot to aid in healthcare settings. <br />
 **Progressable**: A cross-platform exercise journal application developed using Flutter.
 Download it at www.progressable.co.uk.